lisalab-io/docs/developers/contracts/token-liabtc.md

 Where:

-- **Reserve** is the current total value of `aBTC` staked, backed by the `BTC` staked at Babylon and their corresponding staking rewards which were converted to `BTC` and restaked.
+- **Reserve** is the current total amount of `aBTC` staked, backed by the `BTC` staked at Babylon and their corresponding staking rewards which were converted to `BTC` and restaked.

 - **User Shares** represent the user's portion of the total reserve.
 Every time a user stakes `aBTC`, the equivalent value in shares is calculated and added to the user's shares balance.
 Shares increase when users deposit `aBTC` and decrease when they redeem.

 - **Total Shares** is the sum of all shares held by all `LiaBTC` token holders.

-The above equation can be generalized for an arbitrary amount of shares
+The above equation can be generalized for an arbitrary amount of shares:

 $$
 \textrm{LiaBTC Tokens} = \frac{\textrm{Shares}}{\textrm{Total Shares}} \; \cdot \:  \textrm{Reserve},